Seeing Jesus in a Dream: Spiritual Meaning & Interpretation

 What does it mean when you dream about Jesus talking to you?

 A two-way conversation with Jesus in a dream is one of the most significant variants.
-It usually points to an unresolved moral question or a decision you know you need to make but have been avoiding.
-Pay close attention to what was said — those words often reflect your own deeper conviction rather than an external message.
+It usually points to an unresolved moral question or a decision you've been avoiding.
+Pay close attention to what was said.
+Those words often reflect your own deeper conviction rather than an external message.

 How do I know if I saw Jesus in my dream?